Early Fall Float Trips

 Early fall is just awesome.
 The fishing isn’t as consistent as it is in early summer, and the big grasshoppers don’t work as well as they do in late summer, but the mayfly hatches, the eagerly-rising trout that are in their best shape of the year, the falling crowds of competing anglers, and the fall colors more than make up for it.

-This period runs from the first hints of colder weather in late August or early September when the late summer water temps drop sharply, until the first really cold weather hits about a month or five weeks later.
+This period runs from the first hints of colder weather in late August or early September when the late summer water temps drop sharply, until the first really cold weather hits sometime in early October.
+On warm days, this is still wet-wading season.
+On cool, rainy days, we wear waders and layer up and are very happy to do it.

 With cold nights and often hot days, and a good chance of fall rains to freshen the rivers and make the mayflies hatch, the fishing is extremely varied at this time of year, both from day to day and even over the course of a given day.
 It’s often hard to predict what will happen, even with an accurate weather forecast.
 This makes early fall the most interesting time of year to fish the region, for good and ill.

-Tactics are all over the place in early fall, but we emphasize dry fly and dry-dropper fishing, with streamers a changeup technique for experienced anglers.
-We seldom resort to strike indicators except when guiding beginners.
+Tactics are all over the place in early fall, but we emphasize dry fly fishing on the Yellowstone River and dry-dropper on the Stillwater and Lower Madison.
+Streamers are a changeup technique for experienced anglers.
+We seldom resort to strike indicators and deep-nymphing in early fall except when guiding beginners.

 First thing in the morning, we might throw streamers before switching to mayfly imitations, then swap the mayflies for grasshoppers during the warmest part of the day.
 Or the day might start off warm and sunny with hoppers hopping, then get cloudy and cool and prompt an immense afternoon mayfly hatch.